-We’re going to focus on SLAs and give some guidance on how to use them for performance tracking.
-We’ll also provide some examples of generic SLAs that can be adapted to your organization’s needs.
+We’re going to focus on SLAs and provide guidance on how to use them for tracking vendor performance.
+We’ll also provide some examples of generic vendor SLAs that can be adapted to your organization’s needs.

 Using Vendor Service Level Agreements to Track Performance

-Here are some tips to remember when creating and using SLAs:
+Here are some tips to remember when creating and using vendor SLAs:

 - Set a standard.
-Prior to contract signature, you need to know what your organization’s strategic goals and objectives are.
+Prior to contract signature, understand your organization’s strategic goals and objectives are.
 Ask yourself, “What is the big picture?”
-Having this clear understanding will give you the ability to define what those SLAs or measurements need to be to motivate the right behavior.
-Setting a standard also gives you the ability to measure against it, so you know how your vendor is performing.
+Having this clear understanding provides the ability to define what those SLAs or measurements need to be to motivate the right behavior.
+Setting a standard also gives you the ability to measure against it, so you can track the vendor's performance against the SLA.

 - Take inventory.
-You need to know what your current SLAs are.
+Know what your current SLAs are.
 As the industry evolves, this directly impacts those goals and objectives you identified above.
-This means your SLAs should never be viewed as “fixed”.
-The types of SLAs you use, and need should be reviewed periodically to ensure you stay aligned.
-This could include verifying that your SLAs have built-in guidance to modify them if a vendor fails to meet obligations, if your workload has changed, or there’s been a shift in your organization’s business needs.
-If your identified standards are not laid out in an already executed contract, discuss executing an addendum to the SLA to adjust to your preferred standards.
+Never view your vendor's SLAs as fixed.
+Periodically review the types of vendor SLAs and the need for them.
+This included verifying your SLAs have built-in guidance to modify them if a vendor fails to meet obligations, if your workload has changed, or there’s been a shift in your organization’s business needs.
+If your identified standards aren't laid out in an already executed vendor contract, discuss executing an addendum to the SLA to adjust to your preferred standards.

 - Create a monitoring schedule.
-The frequency of monitoring will depend on the SLA and any change in the vendor’s performance.
-Monitoring your SLAs on a regular basis will let you know whether they’re being met.
-You don’t want to wait until your annual review before discovering that the vendor has failed to meet one or more of your SLAs.
+The frequency of monitoring depends on the SLA and any change in the vendor’s performance.
+Tracking your SLAs on a regular basis informs you whether they’re being met.
+Don’t wait until your annual review before discovering the vendor failed to meet one or more of your SLAs.

 - Document unmet SLAs.
-As you monitor your vendor’s performance, you may discover some issues which should be formally documented with your vendor.
-This ensures that you have a formal record of issues that arose during the contract period, which can help minimize the chance of any potential disputes with your vendor.
+As you track vendor performance and SLAs, you may discover issues.
+Formally document the issues and communicate with the vendor.
+This ensures you have a formal record of issues that arose during the contract period, which minimizes the chance of potential vendor disputes.

 - Refer to your exit strategy.
 If the vendor’s performance has greatly declined through multiple SLA failures, it may be time to consider termination.
-Always make sure you’re within your contractual rights to terminate and follow your exit strategy to ensure a smooth transition.
+Ensure you’re within contractual rights to terminate and follow your exit strategy for a smooth transition.

 3 Benefits of Vendor SLAs

 - Providing contractual leverage.
-After all the work that goes into negotiating and writing a vendor contract, you’ll want to make sure that both parties are living up to their responsibilities.
+After all the work that goes into negotiating and writing a vendor contract, ensure both parties live up to their responsibilities.
 If the vendor isn’t meeting SLAs, this can be used as leverage for contract negotiations such as discounts or free products and services.

 - Justifying cost and risk.
-Every vendor relationship will carry some risk, and there’s always a possibility of dispute over whether the cost is validated.
+Every vendor relationship carries some risk, and there’s always a possibility of dispute over whether the cost is validated.
 If the vendor continues to meet or exceed SLA expectations, the TPRM team might use this as justification for continuing the relationship.

 - Driving efficiency.
-SLAs can be a great tool used to incentivize vendors.
+SLAs are a great tool to incentivize vendors.
 When vendors are offered bonuses or other benefits for meeting SLAs, they may be more likely to strive for excellence.

-- Operational: This category would be used to verify that the service is working as it should.
+- Operational: This category verifies that the vendor's service is working as it should.

 - Accessibility – Client should have access to the service 24/7.